Wives of Muhammad: Zaynab bint Jahsh

 Muhammad, fearing public opinion, was initially reluctant to marry Zaynab.
 The marriage would seem incestuous to their contemporaries because she was the former wife of his adopted son, and adopted sons were considered the same as biological sons.
 According to Watt, this "conception of incest was bound up with old practices belonging to a lower, communalistic level of familial institutions where a child's paternity was not definitely known; and this lower level was in process being eliminated by Islam".
 The Qur'an however, indicated that this marriage was a duty imposed upon him by God.
 It implied that treating adopted sons as real sons was objectionable and that there should now be a complete break with the past.
 Thus Muhammad, confident that he was strong enough to face public opinion, proceeded to reject these taboos.
 When Zaynab's waiting period was complete, Muhammad married her.
 An influential faction in Medina, called "Hypocrites", a term that refers to those who convert to Islam while secretly working against it in the Islamic tradition, did indeed criticise the marriage as incestuous.
 Attempting to divide the Muslim community, they spread rumors as part of a strategy of attacking Muhammad through his wives.
 According to Ibn Kathir, the relevant Qur'anic verses were a "divine rejection" of the Hypocrites' objections.
 According to Rodinson, doubters argued the verses were in exact conflict with social taboos and favored Muhammad too much.
 The delivery of these verses, thus, did not end the dissent.

 Reconciliation

 Juwayriya bint al-Harith

 One of the captives from the skirmish with the Banu Mustaliq was Juwayriya bint al-Harith, who was the daughter of the tribe's chieftain.
 Her husband, Mustafa bin Safwan, had been killed in the battle.
 She initially fell among the booty of Muhammad's companion Thabit ibn Qays ibn Al-Shammas.
 Upon being enslaved, Juwayriyya went to Muhammad requesting that she – as the daughter of the lord of the Mustaliq – be released, however, he refused.
 Meanwhile, her father approached Muhammad with ransom to secure her release, but Muhammed still refused to release her.
 Muhammad then offered to marry her, and she accepted.
-When it became known that tribes persons of Mustaliq were kinsmen of the prophet of Islam through marriage, the Muslims began releasing their captives.
+When it became known that tribes persons of Mustaliq were kinsmen of Muhammad through marriage, the Muslims began releasing their captives.
 Thus, Muhammad's marriage resulted in the freedom of nearly one hundred families whom he had recently enslaved.